vineyard-bloom/pando-core-kotlin/doc/motivation.md

 ### b.
 A Protocol with Abstracted, Relative Trust

-In this model, nodes can have varying degrees of trust for each node, blockchain, block, and transactions.
+In this model, nodes can have varying degrees of trust for each node, blockchain, and block.
+This trust is quantified by confidence ratings.
+The Pando protocol dictates how a node interacts with other nodes based on its confidence in those nodes and their data.
+The Pando protocol does not dictate how confidence ratings are derived.

 ### c.
 Guarantee that any state change log is readily available